saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbCORS.md

 ## Description

-In the next steps you will configure SAP so that resources like Calculation Views can be consumed on the SAP Analytics Cloud.
+In the next steps you will configure the SAP HANA system so that resources like Calculation Views can be consumed on the SAP Analytics Cloud.

 <img src="../images/######.jpg">